shivamchaudhary837/WeatherApp/README.md

 ## Credits

-The Weather App is developed by [Shivam Chaudhary].
+The Weather App is developed by Shivam Chaudhary.
 It utilizes the OpenWeatherMap.org API for weather data retrieval.

 ## Feedback and Contributions